percona/pmm-doc/source/manage/server-admin-gui.rst

 |stt| is disabled by default.

-It can be enabled in :guilabel:`Settings` or on the command line with the environment variable TODO.
+It can be enabled in :menuselection:`PMM Settings --> Settings --> Advanced Settings --> Security Threat Tool`.